Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-1-SAML-WebApp/README.md

 1. Under the Manage section, select **Single sign-on**.
 1. Select **SAML** and the **Set up Single Sign-On with SAML** page will appear.

-#### Basic SAML configuration
+#### Basic SAML configuration for your app

 Learn more about [configuring SAML-based single sign-on on Azure AD](https://docs.microsoft.com/azure/active-directory/manage-apps/configure-single-sign-on-non-gallery-applications).

 1. To edit the basic SAML configuration options, select the **Edit** icon (a pencil) in the upper-right corner of the Basic SAML Configuration section.
 1. Set **Identifier (Entity ID)** with an unique URL that follows the pattern, `http://{your-appName}.{your-domain}.com`.
 For instance: `http://webappsaml.contoso.com`.
 Copy the Entity ID value to be used in later steps.
 1. Set **Reply URL** with the URL that Azure AD will reply after the authentication.
 In this sample we are using `https://localhost:44347/`.
 1. [Optional] Set the optional parameters if they are required in your scenario.
+The guide [Moving application authentication from Active Directory Federation Services to Azure Active Directory](https://docs.microsoft.com/azure/active-directory/manage-apps/migrate-adfs-apps-to-azure) is an excellent resource to learn about the various available options.

 #### User Attributes and Claims